rahul-organization/website/README.md

 New Changes added in the example branch which was created.

-Update made on main branch on github
+This is a new change on local, which should conflict with that on the Github